stardub12/AC3.2-MidUnit-6-Exam/README.md

 Break down the task into its smaller components.
 For example, you could start with just the [scale & fade of the logo (click me to view).](https://gfycat.com/WellinformedMinorBordercollie).
 After you have that working, move onto the first `containerView` and get the [sliding animation working (click me to view)](https://gfycat.com/HarmfulCheapKusimanse).
 Then, get the [password `containerView` working](https://gfycat.com/VerifiableInnocentCrow).

 ---

+### Double Video

+> It was a dark and stormy night.
+You're living in a 1:1 map of the world.
+Tautologies surround you.
+> You have to write an app that's has no other purpose than to be what it is.
+A sense of Zen-like
+> calm suffuses your existence.
+You rise to face the challenge.

+You can ignore the above paragraph.

+The object is to pick a video out of your library and display it in one of the two positions available (top or bottom) in the view controller.
+The rules for picking where to place it are as follows.

+1. Look for the first available slot that is either empty or not currently playing.
+1. Put the video in that position and play it.
+1. If both positions have a currently playing video then do nothing.

+#### Guide

+1. There is a nib DoubleVideoViewController.xib already in place.
+You should not need to change it.
+1. You should only need to make edits in DoubleVideoViewController.swift for this portion of the exam.
+1. Use ```UIImagePickerController``` to pick the video from the library.
+1. Use the ```AVPlayerItem```, ```AVPlayer```, and ```AVPlayerLayer``` objects to take the chosen video and display it.
+Remember,```imagePickerController(_:didFinishPickingMediaWithInfo:)``` will give you a URL for Movies and that can be used to construct an ```AVPlayerItem```.
+1. You can determine whether a video is currently playing by checking the ```rate``` property of the ```AVPlayer``` object.
+No keys or values need be harmed (or even observed) during the making of this app.
+(Plain English: No KVO needed).
+1. It's **ok** if your videos stack up inside the container views, but clear them out if you have extra time.
+See Bonus.
+1. You'll need a video or two of some length (30s or longer) in order to easily test the conditions where the first or both positions are currently playing.
+Video can be loaded into the simulator simply by dragging a .mov file from the Finder into the Photos app on the simulator.
+Let a proctor know if you can't get a video into your simulator.

+#### Fairly Adequate Advice

+As Louis advises, try to approach the problem incrementally as always.
+Get one video to work first.
+Go ahead and commit that version -- you may want to come back to it.
+Then move on to two videos.

+#### Bonus

+1. Use some data structure(s) to manage the two players and their associated views.
+1. Clear out old ```AVPlayerLayer```s before adding new ones so videos don't stack up.
+1. If both positions have a currently playing video then use ```UIAlertController``` to alert the user that no spot is currently available.
+This is trickier than it seems.